-The FIFA World Cup 2022 Sustainability Strategy will enable us to deliver a tournament that sets new benchmarks for social, human, economic and environmental development.
+The FIFA World Cup 2022 Sustainability Strategy enabled us to deliver a tournament that set new benchmarks for social, human, economic and environmental development.

 This tournament will change the way future FIFA World Cup™ competitions and other sporting mega-events are organised.
 It will build a lasting, sustainable legacy that contributes to the United Nations Sustainable Development Goals and the Qatar National Vision 2030.

-Preparing Qatar for the FIFA World Cup 2022™ is a huge task.
-These massive construction projects are carefully monitored and controlled to minimise the impact on the environment.
+Preparing Qatar for the FIFA World Cup 2022™ was a huge task.
+The massive construction projects were carefully monitored and controlled to minimise the impact on the environment.

-We are reusing and recycling waste and water wherever possible; while smart controls prevent excessive usage of resources across our facilities.
+We reused and recycled waste and water wherever possible; while smart controls prevented excessive usage of resources across our facilities.

 What’s more, our headquarters, Al Bidda Tower, also received GSAS’s platinum certification for operations.

 You can learn more about our commitment to sustainability by downloading our Working Towards Green Hotels in Qatar report.

 FIFA World Cup 2022™ Construction Site Waste Management Report(4.28 MB)

 FIFA World Cup 2022™ Construction Site Dust Management Report(3.68 MB)

 Our goal is to offset all greenhouse gas emissions, while advancing low-carbon solutions in Qatar and the region.
 A carbon-neutral tournament is delivered through a four-step process: awareness, measurement, reduction and offsetting.
 We are progressing rapidly in all areas.